 };

-Generics allow you to create components that work with a variety of data types while maintaining type safety.
+Generics allow you to create reusable components that work with a variety of data types.
+This is especially useful for building libraries and frameworks.

 function identity<T>(value: T): T {